EmanuelTabian/rideshare-copilot-backend/README.md

 #### Image Upload Process for Car Post

-Handles the image upload process for a car post.
+The upload process uses the rideposts app services and performs the upload.
+This is done in contrast to the direct upload process for new posts and is kept as a reference for two different techniques.

+- For more information about the direct upload process implementation and how it works, refer to the [Files](#files) section.

-This function performs the following steps:
+#### This function performs the following steps:

 - Checks if a file associated with the car post already exists.
 - If a file exists and an image is provided in the request: